 10 Tips for facilitating Group Clean Space

-I facilitated a Group Clean Space for an international human rights organisation in Malaysia.
+A couple of years ago I facilitated a Group Clean Space for an international human rights organisation in Malaysia.
 The organisation needed a facilitator to figure out the country position on a new global strategy for 2035.

 1. Introduce minimally and get buy-in

 The first thing I did, before I even started designing the process, was to get the executive director’s support to facilitate in a novel way.

 Then in my pre-workshop note to participants, I introduced the idea that we’d be doing something a bit different: “This meeting will be facilitated in a way you may not have experienced before.
 We will be using space for collective exploration and learning about what you would like to have happen in 2035.”

 Once at the workshop, my instruction before the first exercise was: “We’ll be doing something new that uses space as a resource for you to figure things out.
 And I’ll be giving you instructions step-by-step.
 And the best way to do this is to just do it.
 Would that be OK?”

 My warm-up activity was to get the group to reflect on what they already knew about the current situation, before we would go on to thinking about the future.
 I eased them into using space by first asking them to work on the wall, before we used the entire floor and room space for the big exercise.
 By the time we got to the big activity, it was no longer unusual for them to use space to consider the questions they were grappling with.

 None of the participants had experienced Clean Space before.
 And yet, once they started placing their Post-it® notes where they needed to be in relation to their topic, they immediately started clustering and making sense of the space around and in between those clusters.

 I didn’t have to say anything before they started organically moving things around so that everyone’s Post-it® notes were just where they needed to be.
 Once that was done, I asked, “And what do you know now about [the topic]?” and their insights emerged almost instantly.